 You can pick shrooms throughout the year, but most can be found in autumn.
 It is a good idea to lay some to dry so that you can keep them.
-I have created an overview of all species of shrooms there are and where they can be found.
+I have created an overview of all species of mushrooms there are and where they can be found.
 Really handy if you yourself want to go out and look for shrooms.
 You can find this overview in my free e-book.

 Grow your own shrooms

 Growing your own shrooms is very fun to do and it is absolutely fantastic to trip on the shrooms you grew yourself.
 There are many ways to grow shrooms.
 You can grow them on rice or hay, for example.
 You can grow them indoors and outdoors, and there are a variety of species that you can grow.